MENA Gaming Industry Gets A Boost With USD 1.5 Million Angel Investment For Gamecentric

-(MENAFN- Mid-East) GameCentric aims to triple its user base across the region, with the region projected to reach 88 million gamers by 2026.

-Dubai, UAE: GameCentric the region's newest gaming platform at the forefront of connecting brands with gamers has raised USD 1.5 Million (AED 6 Million) in capital from a Dubai-based Angel Investor, Bilal Merchant.
-The platform went live on December 1 st 2023, right after the funding round.
+(MENAFN- AETOSWire) GameCentric the region's newest gaming platform at the forefront of connecting brands with gamers has raised USD 1.5 Million (AED 6 Million) in capital from a Dubai-based Angel Investor, Bilal Merchant .
+The platform went live on December 1st 2023, right after the funding round.

 This strategic capital injection, positions GameCentric to enhance its platform features to extend its footprint beyond the GCC & MENA region, and redefine the gaming experience for players everywhere.